OCR Images and PDFs using Google Docs

 Make a note also of the filename you give to your project (you can't find it again using just the script url!).
 I have included mine in the demo app for safekeeping....

 When creating the script, you will need to add the Advanced Drive Service.
 With the legacy editor you do this by going to Resources > Advanced Google Services, then setting "Drive API" to "On".
+With new script editor: Services>Drive API.
+Use Version 2 of the Drive API.

 App Inventor App